someengineering/resoto.com/blog/2022/05-10-resoto-graph-traversal/index.md

 // highlight-end
 ```

-We start again at our droplet and walk the graph inbound to the VPC.
-From here, we walk one step outbound again to match all droplets attached to the same VPC.
+We again start at our droplet and walk the graph inbound to the VPC.
+From there, we walk one step outbound to find all droplets attached to the same VPC.
 There are three droplets in this VPC, and one of them is the one we were starting from.
-It is possible to chain as many graph traversals as you like.
+It is possible to chain any number of graph traversals.
 We could have used the same technique to find all the droplets in the Kubernetes cluster or the ones behind the load balancer.

 Since this droplet is attached to a load balancer, we want to find out the public IP address.
 If multiple load balancers were attached to the same droplet, we would get the list of all IP addresses.